A healthy, sweet and crunchy oat bar that can be customized to your liking.

 I’ve made this recipe several times, and every time I tweak it a little.
 If I want the bars to be on the sweet side, I use only honey as a sweetener (I’m lucky since my mom sends me a very thick, aromatic thyme honey from Crete :P).
-When I want them to be less sweet, I use a mix of honey and glucose syrup (I just put in the measuring cup 2 tablespoons glucose and fill the rest with honey).
-Glucose syrup has the same consistency but it’s less sweet, so it gets the job done.
+When I want them to be less sweet, I use a mix of maple syrup and glucose syrup (I just put in the measuring cup 2 tablespoons glucose and fill the rest with maple syrup).
+Glucose syrup has a thick consistency and makes the bars extra crunchy and crispy.

 Crash your cereal into little pieces.
 This will help when cutting the bars.

 Cut them while hot, to minimize crumbs!